How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Bulls hope to pick up a road win at the Raptors on Wednesday at 7:00 PM ET.
+The Heat travel to face the Bucks on Wednesday at 9:00 PM ET.

 How to Watch